-Even if your main income is from your wages or pension, you may still need to send a return if you work in certain sectors, were paid more than £100,000 via a PAYE salary scheme or have any other untaxed income, such as from:
+Even if your primary income is from your wages or pension, you may still need to send a return if you work in specific sectors, were paid more than £100,000 via a PAYE salary scheme, or have any other untaxed income, such as from:

-You can also file a tax return online to claim some income tax reliefs or prove you are self-employed, for example, to claim Tax-Free Childcare or maternity allowance.
+You can also file a tax return online to claim some income tax relief or prove you are self-employed, for example, to claim Tax-Free Childcare or maternity allowance.

 HMRC offers this decision tree if you are still not sure whether you need to file a return.

 Nick Levine, former Head of Enterprise at the Institute of Chartered Accountants in England and Wales (ICAEW), offers some further advice: “If HMRC has sent you a notice to file a return, you must complete one.